Cowabunga Breakfast Blog

 The humans wandered in, as they usually eventually do.
 First were the craftsmen.
 Watchmakers and inventors, collectors and tinkerers, and the like.
 In the beginning, they had come for their own diverse reasons.
 Some were eccentrics on the fringe of human society, and offered their services to the machines in exchange for belonging in a new community.
 Some just wanted to set up shop and make a living.
 Later human arrivals had more sinister motives - to exploit the machines and learn the secrets of the magic which made them come alive so as to harness it for their own ends.
 This was in part motivated by a paranoia regarding the machines, which these humans referred to disparagingly as the things.
 They could not be trusted; how could we know they are truly alive, or self-aware?
 The means by which they come alive must be dangerous.
 Better dominate them before they dominate us.
 They were eventually joined by an entourage of bankers and business types.
 No humans truly knew the source of the twisted pumpkin magic, although some claimed to, and others made great strides in the right direction.
 To the credit of the Pumpkin Council, however, they did not gain a disproportionate measure of political or economic power.
 There were relatively few of them.
 Making any kind of contact with the sentient objects of Pumpkin City was overwhelmingly frightening and outlandish for most.
 The widespread panic that had ensued as hundreds of thousands of appliances, machines, puppets, toys, and other objects began waking up and disappearing was not easily forgotten in the public consciousness.
 Among other humans, those who were trying to operate business ventures inside the city were effectively shunned and shadowbanned, requiring them to appeal to the black market instead.

 Alcemen Sotus was an inventor who lived in a small human neighborhood of the city.
 He had come long before the mad rush, as a teenager.
 His father, a laborer, had died while working on a large suspension bridge as Alcemen was entering college.
 His mother had run off long before that.
+Alcemen had had the good fortune, though, of being privy to his television coming alive when he was a small child.
+He had awoken in the night to a low scuffling sound, and found it pushing his desk chair over toward the door in order to hop up and open it.

 "Hey," the television had whispered kindly, "hey, no hard feelings or anything.
 We had some fun together."